taidaesal/vulkano_tutorial/docs/section_13.md

 ].iter().cloned()).unwrap();
 ```

 Lastly, let's create a new `textures` directory and add our texture there.
+We store texture locally as we will be loading the texture with a macro, same as our shaders.

 ```
 src/